 BENDING BRANCHES Whisper – Best Budget Friendly Paddle

-Offered with a straight aluminum shaft, this paddle is sturdy and dependable, not the best choice for long trips.
+Offered with a straight aluminum shaft, this paddle is sturdy and dependable.
 Relying on the three-hole snap system common to entry-level paddles, its ferrule is adjustable between matched blades and 60-degree feathering, with either right- or left-hand dominance.
 Again, while this may not be the ideal system, it’s a good choice for beginners who don’t demand precise control over feathering.

-The aluminum shaft made the Whisper paddle much heavier than the top-performing paddles.
+The aluminum shaft makes the Whisper paddle much heavier than the top-performing paddles.
 However, when compared against paddles of a similar cost, it actually would fall in the lighter category.

-Outdoor adventure enthusiasts who want to get out on the water to explore, but are not concerned about having a performance paddle, will be grateful to have such an affordable option available.
+Outdoor adventure enthusiasts who want to get out on the water to explore will be grateful to have such an affordable option available.

 |Durable||Straight Shaft only|

 Carlisle Magic Plus Kayak Paddle – Best For Recreational Kayaking